 - From a dock.
-Fishing from a dock requires the presence of a first aider with American Red Cross Basic Water Rescue certification.
+Fishing from a dock requires the presence of a first aider with American Red Cross water safety training.
 The ratio of adult watchers to participants is one to ten, except for Daisies where the ratio is one to six.
 Additional adult watchers are necessary for groups that are spread out or out of direct sight. - Wading above the knee.
-Fishing while wading above knee-deep requires the presence of a first aider with American Red Cross Basic Water Rescue certification.
-Ensure that all girls and adults wear a U.S. Coast Guard approved life jacket (Type III).
+Fishing while wading above knee-deep: adult(s) overseeing youth should complete the American Red Cross Water Safety for Parents and Caregivers training or have equivalent experience.
+Ensure that all wear a U.S. Coast Guard-approved life jacket (Type

+- III).
 The ratio of adult watchers to participants is one to ten, except for Daisies where the ratio is one to six.
 Additional adult watchers are necessary for groups that are spread out or out of direct sight. - Wading below the knee.
-When fishing from a shoreline or while wading up to knee-deep, the presence of a first aider with American Red Cross Basic Water Rescue is recommended, but not required.
-However, Coast Guard approved personal flotation devices or other water rescue equipment must be provided.
+When fishing from a shoreline or while wading up to knee-deep, the presence of a first aider with American Red Cross water safety training is recommended, but not required.
+However, Coast Guard-approved personal flotation devices or other water rescue equipment must be provided.
 The ratio of adult watchers to participants is one to ten, except for Daisies where the ratio is one to six.
+Additional adult watchers are necessary for groups that are spread out or out of direct sight. - Fishing from small craft.
+Completes Girl Scouts small craft safety training; the ratio of adult watchers to participants is one to ten, except for Daisies, where the ratio is one to six.
 Additional adult watchers are necessary for groups that are spread out or out of direct sight.

-• Fishing from small craft.
-Completes Girl Scouts small craft safety training certification; the ratio of adult watchers to participant is one to ten, except for Daisies, where the ratio is one to six.
-Additional adult watchers are necessary for groups that are spread out or out of direct sight.
+See the Safety Activity Checkpoints for the type of craft being used.